So, on to Central Europe. To Budapest.

 Finally, Budapest Keleti Station!

 Imposing, classic and dated.
 I’m certain it looked grand in 1884 when it was opened.
 To me however, it looked like a train station in a communist country where Russian and American spooks arrive in trench coats and fedoras.
-Maybe I’ve got too much of Tinker Tailor Soldier Spy and Red Sparrow in me.
+Maybe I’ve watched too much Tinker Tailor Soldier Spy and Red Sparrow.

 I attracted some curious glances as I got down from my coach and headed out the station.
 I took it that Budapest doesn’t see too many black dudes.
 Especially portly handsome blokes like me.
 Well, here I am fellas!
-The best specimen of the black race!
 Free hugs for the first ten adorers!

 Budapest, I am here!